Discrimination May Mean Life and Death: Being a Gay Man with Lupus

 Serious lupus consequences

 People living with lupus may suffer from severe disease and even life-threatening disease activity.
 Since stress can trigger a lupus flare, it is very important to reduce anxiety and stress.
 I certainly believe that the stress triggered my first lupus flare.
-Choosing to build a relationship with a doctor is very important for people living with lupus.
+Building a relationship with a doctor is very important for people with lupus.
 I consider some of my doctors, even my financial advisor, as part of my family.
-As such, it's important to find a doctor who will look at you as a whole person with no bias.
+As such, finding a doctor who will look at you as a whole person with no bias is important.
 It's important to establish your chosen family.
 It's important to live a stress-less life.